techidaily/site-review-topics/source/_posts/in-2024-how-to-simulate-gps-movement-with-location-spoofer-on-xiaomi-redmi-12-5g-drfone-by-drfone-virtual-android.md

 You can use the GPS **location changer app for iPhone and Android** devices to assist you.
 In addition, specific tools will enable you to use a custom location according to your needs.
 So let's quickly learn about them.

-## Top 1 location changer for iOS and Android

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c-BHGGIC0zE?si=FzUQKZa-bx8OlKuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 1 location changer for iOS and Android

 ### [Dr.Fone - Virtual Location (iOS)](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/)